-NYU Moving Image Archiving and Preservation (MIAP) Program Fall 2021 Syllabus CINE-GT 1802 Conservation and Preservation: Principles (2 credits) Mondays, 4:00pm-6:00pm 14 sessions Class Meeting Dates: Sept 8, 15, 22, 29; Oct 6, 13, 20, 26; Nov 3, 10, 24; Dec 1, 8 Location: 721 Broadway, Room 646 Resources and recorded lectures available via brightspace.nyu.edu Alexis Hagadorn ah197@nyu.edu 212-854-3580 Office hours: by appointment.
+NYU Moving Image Archiving and Preservation (MIAP) Program Fall 2022 Syllabus

+CINE-GT 1802 Conservation and Preservation: Principles (2 credits)

+Wednesdays, 4:00pm-6:00pm 14 sessions (Condensed to 13 with two longer classes on 11/14 and 11/16.)

+Class Meeting Dates: Sept 14, 21, 28; Oct 5, 12, 19, 26; Nov 2, 9, 14 (Mon) and 16 (1-4pm Location

+Discussed in First Class), 21 ((Mon 2pm to 4pm in 646), 30

+Location: 721 Broadway, Room 646

+Resources and recorded lectures available via brightspace.nyu.edu

+Alexis Hagadorn ah197@nyu.edu 212-854-3580 Office hours: by appointment.

 Course Description

 This course will explain the principles of conservation and preservation, and place moving image preservation within the larger context of cultural heritage preservation.
 It will explore the chemical and physical mechanisms of deterioration, and how institutions work to mitigate these factors through storage and proper handling.
 The course addresses selection for preservation and the role preservation actions play in future access to materials.
 Students will learn principles of condition assessment, conservation treatment, and how to write a disaster plan.
 They will also learn about working with vendors to outsource work, and sources of funding for preservation activities.

 Learning Objectives

 To understand how objects deteriorate, and how preservation programs work within institutions to accomplish selection for preservation, collection care, disaster preparedness and recovery, and environmental control to prevent deterioration.

 Student Learning Outcomes:

-Through successful completion of the course, students - Demonstrate aware of the major trends in the development of library, archives, and museum preservation, - Identify the types of objects found in cultural heritage collections; understand how identifications of materials are made; discuss important factors in the deterioration of collection objects. - Demonstrate familiarity with basic goals, techniques and limitations of conservation treatment - Apply the principles of conservation ethics to preservation decision making. - Understand how preservation activities, such as disaster preparedness, environmental control, treatment, and reformatting are carried out within institutions to maintain access to collections for their present and future users.
-Course Texts There is no single textbook for this course.
+Through successful completion of the course, students

+- Demonstrate aware of the major trends in the development of library, archives, and museum preservation, - Identify the types of objects found in cultural heritage collections; understand how identifications of materials are made; discuss important factors in the deterioration of collection objects. - Demonstrate familiarity with basic goals, techniques and limitations of conservation treatment - Apply the principles of conservation ethics to preservation decision making.

+Understand how preservation activities, such as disaster preparedness, environmental control, treatment, and reformatting are carried out within institutions to maintain access to collections for their present and future users.

+Course Texts

+There is no single textbook for this course.

 Readings for the course are accessible from links in the syllabus, or available on course reserve if so indicated.

 Readings for a class session appear in the row associated with that class meeting and should be completed in advance of that day's meeting.

+Attendance

-Attendance Class attendance is required.
+Class attendance is required.